 Shown below are the basic steps you should follow in managing an adverse incident in Mexico:

-- Inform your Registration Holder in Mexico and the CNFV that a reportable adverse incident has occurred, and if a recall is necessary.
+- Inform your Registration Holder in Mexico and the CNFV that a reportable adverse incident has occurred, and inquire whether a recall is necessary.

 - If an adverse incident is not reported, provide your Registration Holder with justification for the decision, which would be shown to COFEPRIS in case of an audit.

 - Submit monitoring and final reports within six months of a reportable incident, unless an extension is granted by the CNFV.